saulmoralespa/departamentos-y-ciudades-de-colombia-para-woocommerce/readme.txt

 * change priority of state and city
 = 1.1.15 =
 * sort alphabetically cities
+= 1.1.16 =
+* compatibility with version 5.0  of wordpress

 == Upgrade Notice ==
 = 1.1 =